 One element that was not noted was how a glitch or virus could also cause problems.
 As millions of vehicles continue to be recalled this year for faulty manufacturing, could vehicles also be recalled for technological glitches?
 It is possible.

 Have you or someone you love been injured due to a defective vehicle?
 Did you know that victims of defective products may be eligible to file a claim for damages?
-The product liability attorneys at Gordon & Doner offer free case reviews and can help you determine what your legal rights are.
+The West Palm Beach injury lawyers at Gordon & Partners offer free case reviews and can help you determine what your legal rights are.

 Call our firm at 1 (855) 722-2552 or fill out the Free Case Evaluation form to get started today.